 More than a million spectators turn out along Eastern Parkway in Brooklyn for the City's massive, exuberant celebration of Caribbean culture, saturated with the sounds of reggae and calypso music and revelers in elaborate, colorful costumes.
-There's plenty of freshly cooked island delicacies, artwork, clothing and crafts offered by vendors along the parade route.
+Vendors offer up plenty of fresh island delicacies, artwork, clothing and crafts all along the parade route.

 Neighborhood x Neighborhood

 NYC & Company's neighborhood guides take visitors deep into the heart of the City's distinctive districts.
 This month we head to the Bronx to explore the picturesque charm of City Island, a fishing village on the Long Island Sound, and enjoy the nature preserves, golf course, hiking trails and sandy beaches of nearby Pelham Bay Park.
 Click through all our neighborhoods to check out everything that makes NYC so diverse and exciting.